IHE/ITI.PIXm/input/pagecontent/volume-1.md

 The requirements on Patient Identifier Domain and a Patient Identifier Cross-reference Domain as defined for the [PIX profile](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) apply also for this profile.
+See [ITI TF-1 Figure 5-1](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) and accompanying text.

 This profile does neither specify the rules and algorithm applied by the Patient Identifier Cross-reference Manager actor to link or unlink the patient identity data from different